robotics-erlangen/autoref/README.md

 field.
 It shows the current game score as well as the autoref's decisions.
 It can be set to fullscreen mode by double-clicking inside the window.

+The Autoref supports switching between different rule versions.
+These currently include:
+- 2017 rules (default)
+- 2018 rules for division A
+- 2018 rules for division B
+The rule version can be changed by using the dock widget called 'Autoref'.

 ## Features
 Currently, the Autoref detects a number of fouls according to the [Technical Challgenge 2016][5].
 It is able to autonomously stop the game,